greenvulcano/sibylla-documentation/_docs/11-www-what-is-it.md

 - Reports
 - Prediction
 - Automatic actions
-- Certifications of the data transmitted (ex. in BlockChain)
+- BlockChain certifications of the data transmitted: Source, destination and reports

-# Features
+# Features of the modules

 The **Sibylla IoT Platform** has been designed to solve many IoT needs.
 These is a list of its features:

 * EdgeGateway
     * It is the component that "talks" to the real object that needs to be monitored and controlled
     * Extensible and flexible architecture
-    * Simple architecture that permits to be easily integrable with the Gateway and the platform
+    * Simple architecture that permits to be easily integrable with the Gateway to access the IoT platform
 * Gateway
     * Its architecture extends and facilitates edge computing
     * Data normalization